rewanaa/ChatApplication_DS/README.md

 # About Project :
-chat app with c++ using windows forms and SQL server
+chat app with c++ using windows forms, SQL server and OOP concepts.

 ## To run the code :